-From the results in Figures 3 and 4, we find that the appearance and geometric information of face images have been disentangled effectively.
+the appearance and geometric information of face images have been disentangled effectively.
 Therefore, we can apply the geometric warping (e.g. operations in Figure 4) learned by the geometric generator to all the canonical faces (e.g. generated faces in Figure 3) learned by the appearance generator.
-Figure 5 demonstrates the effect of applying geometric warping to the generated canonical faces in Figure 3.
-Comparing Figure 3 with Figure 5, we find that the rotation and shape warping operations do not modify the identity information of the canonical faces, which corroborates the disentangling power of the proposed deformable generator model.
+Figure 7 demonstrates the effect of applying geometric warping to the generated canonical faces in Figure 3.
+Comparing Figure 3 with Figure 7, we find that the rotation and shape warping operations do not modify the identity information of the canonical faces, which corroborates the disentangling power of the proposed deformable generator model.